MarvinCorro/easy-react-starter/README.md

 In the project directory, you can run the following scripts:

 - `npm run build-dev`: Starts the development server.
-- `npm run build-prod`: Builds the app for production and runs it on a node server.
+- `npm run build-prod`: Builds the app for production.
+- `build-prod-n-serve`: Builds the app for production and runs it on a node server.
+- `build-library`: A config for exporting react component libraries.
-- `clean`: removes the current build
+- `clean`: Removes the current build.

 ## Contributing